NSHipster/articles/2013-03-18-c-storage-classes.md

 category: Objective-C
 rating: 7.0
 published: true
-description: "In C, the scope and lifetime of a variable or function within a program is determined by its storage class.
+excerpt: "In C, the scope and lifetime of a variable or function within a program is determined by its storage class.
 Understanding these storage classes allows us to decipher common incantations found throughout Objective-C"
 ---

 It's time, once again, to take a few steps back from the world of Objective-C, and look at some underlying C language features.
 Hold onto your fedoras, ladies & gents, as we dive into C storage classes in this week's edition of NSHipster.